yassine-hamoudi/labri/_pages/positions.md

 </details> -->

 ### Undergraduate and Master internships
-We can offer internships for undergraduate or master students.
-Applicants should have a strong mathematical or computer science background and some basic knowledge about quantum information.
+We can offer internships for undergraduate or master students who contact us well in advance.
+Candidates should have a strong background in mathematics or computer science, along with some basic knowledge of quantum information.
+The internships are on-site at the Université de Bordeaux (France).
+Interns may sometimes receive a stipend or financial assistance to help cover accommodation and travel expenses.

+Applicants should include the <ins>following information in their initial email:</ins> the preferred internship period, a CV, a transcript of records, and the names and email addresses of one or two referees.

 <br>